 Therefore, be sure to review your Professional Fiduciary’s fee structure in your initial interview so you know what to expect.
 No fees should be charged until services are rendered.

-If you need help deciding whether or not to use a Professional Fiduciary in your Estate Plan, feel free to schedule a consultation with one of our attorneys.
+If you need help deciding whether or not to use a Professional Fiduciary in your Estate Plan, feel free to contact our office.
 We can also offer referrals to trusted, pre-vetted local Professional Fiduciaries if you need help getting started in your search.